France & Italy with Scott & Joe

 From there, we begin our drive into Italy.
 The route is scenic, winding through the Alps as the landscape gradually shifts from dramatic peaks to softer, rolling hills.
 It’s one of those travel days that never quite feels like travel.

-Along the way, we’ll pause for a picnic lunch, simple and well-prepared, enjoyed in a setting that makes the most of where we are.
+Along the way, we’ll pause for a picnic lunch, simple and well-prepared, enjoyed in a place that makes the most of where we are.
 A bit of wine, something fresh, and a chance to take it all in before continuing on.

 By mid to late afternoon, we arrive in Alba, in the heart of Piemonte, and check into our hotel.
 The energy here is different.
 Slower, more focused, and entirely centered around food and wine.